anupampal789/SIT-LAB-5/README.md

 # SIT-lab-5
-Using Ultrasonic sensor for distance measurement on Simulink
+Interfacing Ultrasonic sensor for distance measurement on Simulink.